Project-Tick/projtlauncher.yongdohyun.org.tr/src/wiki/development/build-instructions/windows.md

 These instructions assume you are using the `x64 Native Tools Command Prompt` to build for 64bit.
 All commands are for a debug build, for release builds, replace `Debug` with `Release` in the cmake build and install commands.

-1. `cd` into the folder you cloned Prism Launcher to.
+1. `cd` into the folder you cloned ProjT Launcher to.
 Put quotation marks around the path.
 2. Now we can prepare the build itself: Run `cmake -Bbuild -DCMAKE_INSTALL_PREFIX=install -DENABLE_LTO=ON -DCMAKE_PREFIX_PATH=C:\Qt\6.6.2\msvc2019_64\lib\cmake`.
 These options will copy the final build to the `install` folder after the build.

    - If you have installed Qt in a non-default location, then change the `CMAKE_PREFIX_PATH` to `-DCMAKE_PREFIX_PATH=<Path to Qt Install>\6.6.2\msvc2019_64\lib\cmake`, replacing `<Path to Qt Install>` with the path to your Qt install.